x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-enabled-security-groups.md

    Use this section to view or change basic information about the group.

-    - **Name**: This name appears in the address book, on the To: line when email is sent to this group, and in the Groups list.
+    - **Name**: This name appears in the address book, on the **To** line when email is sent to this group, and in the Groups list.
 The display name is required and should be user-friendly so people recognize what it is.
 It also has to be unique in your domain.

     - **Description**: Use this box to describe the group so people know what the purpose of the group is.
 This description appears in the address book and in the Details pane in the new EAC.